wjwei-handsome/wgatools/README.md

 wgatools paf2maf test.paf --target target.fa --query query.fa > test.maf
 ```

+> [!TIP]
-> NOTE: If you want to convert into MAF format, you should provide target and query genome sequence files in [.fa/.fa.gz].
+> If you want to convert into MAF format, you should provide target and query genome sequence files in {.fa, .fa.gz}.

 stdin and stdout are supported, so you can use pipes to chain commands together🪆: